fl4ssh/fl4ssh.github.io/content/posts/starting-competitive-programming.md

 ```
 That is very simple and beginner level task that requires a knowledge of `if, else if, else` conditional statements.

-# Why should someone consider competitive programming?
+# Why should someone consideru participating in competitive programming?
 For the programming beginners it is a good start to learn a programming language.
-At the start, it could get very boring to cram theory of a language.
+At the start, it could get very tedious to cram theory of a language.
 It would be more effective to practice and apply obtained knowledge by solving some tasks.
+Moreover, the beginners will discover basic data structures and algorithms that are essential for learning more complex subjects.

-For the people with some experience in coding, they will benefit from finding a solution that runs quicker and consumes less memory.
-Moreover, they can always compare their solution with others.
-That way they will also obtain code review skills that are essential for good programmers.
+Programmers with some experience in coding will learn finding more optimal solution rather than brute-force, which runs faster and consumes less memory.
+Also, it is important to compare different solution.
+In this way programmers obtain code review skills that are essential for growth.

-Another reason to start competitive programming is that it helps to prepare a developer for the technical interviews.
-FAANG (Facebook, Apple, Amazon, Netflix, Google) and other big tech companies expects their candidates to be good at solving the coding tasks.
-Althought solving a challenge is not the only criteria that they consider, but it is definitely part of the hiring decision.
+Another reason to do competitive programming is that it helps to prepare for the technical interviews.
+FAANG (Facebook, Apple, Amazon, Netflix, Google) and other big tech companies expect their candidates to be good at solving the coding tasks.
+Solving a challenge is not the only criteria that they consider, but it is definitely part of the hiring decision.

 Finally, it is just fun thing to do.
-You can find good friends and teammates by communicating, learning and sharing your ideas with others.
+Programmers form teams, partnership and friendship during competitions.
+It is a great opportunity to communicate, learn and share ideas with other people who share the same interests in finding a perfect solution.

 # How should someone start their journey?
-There are many different options to start, but my favourites are:
+There are many different options, but my favourites are:
- - [Interviews school](https://interviews.school): top-1 website to start from the basics of data structures (DS) and algorithms.
-It is totally FREE!
+ - [Interviews school](https://interviews.school): top-1 website to start from the basics of data structures and algorithms.
+The content are split very concisely to chapters, and each chapter has explanation of a topic, examples of code, and some tasks (with hints) for consolidation of covered materials.
+Finally, it is totally FREE!
+ - [Codewars](https://codewars.com): another free-of-charge website to start.
+They introduce the learning system similar to teaching methods of east martial arts.
+Participant is a new learner that enters tatami of training hall and needs to do exercizes (called Kata) and attend sparring (called Kumite) to earn the status of a brave warrior.
  - [Algoexpert](https://algoexpert.io): platform that has different types of challenges grouped by topics.
 Each challenge has a solution and video with explanation.
-The prices vary from $39 to $81 dollars per year.
+Furthermore, it has other topics essential for the programming interviews, such as System Design, Machine Learning, etc. The prices vary from $39 to $81 dollars per year.
 I think that is a good investment that you can make.
- - [Codewars](https://codewars.com): another free-of-charge website to start.
-They took the approach of east martial arts.
-It makes the learning interesting.
- - [Leetcode](https://leetcode.com): the best platform that has the largest amount of coding tasks.
+ - [Leetcode](https://leetcode.com): the best platform that has very large number of coding challenges.
 There are learning materials, video solutions, community that shares their solutions / comments / ideas.
-And it is free.
+Subscribers can also attend a weekly and biweekly competitions (also called contests) where they can earn leetcoins.
+This coins can be exchanged to some valuable prices, such as free monthly premium subscription, t-shirts, laptop sleeve and original Leetcode 'Big O' notebook.
+It has different subscription plan, but most of the content is available for free.